 From the cronuts in Epcot to Dole Whip in Magic Kingdom, I’ve tried pretty much everything there is to try in the parks, unless the ingredient list included onions.
-And I’ve teamed up with some of my favorite food bloggers to bring you copycat versions of our favorite Disney treats!
+I even made a list of the best Disney World food!

 My son was as happy with these as he was with the ones in Disney Springs, I’m calling it a win.
 They were pretty delicious and much less expensive.

 So I’ll be the first to tell you right now, these are not your traditional round cake pops.
 The ones at Disney Springs aren’t, and since these are copycat versions of those, I made them flat just like those ones!
 That means no need to make perfectly round balls.
 Yay!